wso2/docs-ei/en/micro-integrator/docs/develop/create-docker-project.md

     <img alt="Docker Pom view" src="../../assets/img/create_project/docker_k8s_project/docker-pom.png" width="700">

-2. Select the composite applications that you want to package inside the Docker image.
+2. Select the composite exporters that you want to package inside the Docker image.
 3. If required, you can update the **Target Repository** to which the image should be pushed and the **Target Tag**.
 4. Save the POM file and click **Build** to start the Docker image build.
 5. It will build the Docker image based on the Dockerfile and the Target details.
 When the image is created, the following message will display.